zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

 ## Windows Login & Post Deployment

-- Now that first phase of the automation is completed, it is time to RDP to the client VM.
-If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public IP.
+- Now that the first phase of the automation is completed, it is time to RDP to the client VM.
+If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using its public IP.

     ![Screenshot showing the Client VM public IP](./03.png)